Mariners complete blockbuster trade with Reds for All-Star Jesse Winker and more

-PEORIA, Ariz. -- The hours spent trying to transact since the offseason restarted finally culminated for Jerry Dipoto on Monday afternoon as the Mariners entered the fray.
+Roughly 30 minutes later, Dipoto’s conversation became the announcement of a six-player trade with the Cincinnati Reds.

-Dipoto completed a monster trade with the Reds, acquiring outfielder Jesse Winker and third baseman Eugenio Suarez in exchange for right-handed pitcher Justin Dunn, outfielder Jake Fraley, left-handed pitching prospect Brandon Williamson, who is rated as the No. 5 prospect in the organization by Baseball America and a player to be named later.
+The Mariners acquired All-Star outfielder Jesse Winker and slugging third baseman Eugenio Suarez from the Reds in exchange for outfielder Jake Fraley, right-handed pitcher Justin Dunn, left-handed pitching prospect Brandon Williamson, who is rated as the No. 5 prospect in the Mariners organization by Baseball America and a player to be named later.

+“We’re incredibly excited at the chance to acquire two All-Star caliber players,” Dipoto said.
+“Jesse has been one of the premier offensive players in the league over the past two seasons, while Suárez brings a long track record as a power hitter.
+Our goal is to reach the postseason this year, and we feel that these additions give us the depth and impact in our lineup necessary to compete for one of those spots.”

 As part of the deal, the Mariners will take on Suarez’s $35 million owed in salary.